 Motivating updates from our regions

 As our children head back to school, they receive a significant share of attention in the media and elsewhere.
-National Partnership staff working at the regional level have had various opportunities to remind their partners and constituents that our work focuses on children, too.
+Safe Routes Partnership staff working at the regional level have had various opportunities to remind their partners and constituents that our work focuses on children, too.
 Whether it’s keeping them safe, improving their health or giving them opportunities to find their passions, we have shared our recent experiences.
 Check it out.
 We hope you are inspired and motivated, too.